georgestephanis/legacy-jetpack-custom-css-editor/readme.txt

 more basic text editor without syntax highlighting.

 == Changelog ==

+= 0.9.1 =
+* Add Full screen link to the CSS editor in the customiser.

 = 0.9 =
 * Preview works, powered by the Core Customizer's data store.